mallzee/cordova-collection-repeat-image-plugin/README.md

 - url: The url for the specified image
 - index: The index associated with this image.
 Used to cancel jobs when items have gone out of view
 - quality: [0 - 1] The compression applied to the image.
-I find 0.6 a nice trade off
 - scale: The image magic format "[width]x[height]" See [here](https://github.com/mustangostang/UIImage-ResizeMagick) for more variations